 - Don’t wait until the first cold day to find out your kid’s coats no longer fit!
 Check sizes now so they have the right size when they need them.

 - Better to be safe than sorry… Have your heater checked and make sure your carbon monoxide detectors are in place and working.

 - Night-time Knowledge.
 Before the cold settles in, we have warm nights and chilly nights.
 Be prepared with an extra blanket at the end of all of your beds for extra warmth.

 - Start your to-do lists for the holiday season now!
 The early bird gets the worm: enjoy your holidays more.

 - Put a log on the fire.
 Light a log to clear the soot out of your chimney or light the pilot to enjoy a cozy night by the fireplace.

 - Create a space for winter gear.
-Place a basket or container near the door for hats, gloves and scarves for easy, on-the-go access.
+Organize your hall closet for the busy season.
+Add a basket or container near the door for hats, gloves and scarves for easy, on-the-go access.

 - Clear the camera cards.
 Download all of your summer vacation pictures onto your computer.
 Make sure you have room for all of the holiday pictures you want to take!

 - Unpack and donate unused holiday décor.
 Whether you decide to donate or trash it, don’t take up your valuable space with items you don’t need.